hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

 building performance, and implement energy-efficient policies and programs.

-Since the initiation of the BEDES effort, BPI WG-5 and representatives from the DOE have coordinated efforts in order to maintain interoperability between the two standards.
+Since the initiation of the BEDES effort, BPI WG-5 and representatives from the DOE have coordinated efforts to maintain interoperability between the two standards.
 The primary difference between the two efforts is one of scope, as the BPI data standards are designed for single-family residences, while BEDES is designed to include all building types — both commercial and